Outages, floods hit two N.J. refineries; others restart

 "You're talking about heating up oil to fairly high temperatures, putting it through processing units at high pressure," Auers said.
 "Anytime you interrupt that steady-state there is always the potential for issues."

+The vast network of terminals and smaller pipelines that serves the region - seen as a potentially greater danger than refinery outages - was also being assessed.

+NuStar Energy said it could not access its Linden, New Jersey, terminal, while Magellan Midstream Partners said it would resume loading at two truck racks in Delaware and Connecticut later in the day.
+Motiva was reopening terminals apart from those in New Jersey and New York which were flooded and those in Connecticut which had lost power.

-While the biggest ports remained shut, stalling delivery of some 1 million bpd of imported fuel, the Port of Boston opened without restrictions and was expected to unload a gasoline cargo later on Tuesday, an official said.
+Major ports that supply the area with some 1 million bpd of imported fuel were starting to reopen.
+The Port of Boston opened without restrictions and was expected to unload a gasoline cargo later on Tuesday, an official said.

 DEMAND IN FOCUS